moo-print/frontend-tech-test-data/README.md

 ### Files

-* Product Configurator component input data - `./productOptionsData.json`
+- Product Configurator component input data - `./productOptionsData.json`
-* Theme - `./theme.js`
-* Product shot - `./productShot.jpeg`
+- Product shot - `./productShot.jpeg`

 ### Bootstrapping

-We encourage you to use tooling to bootstrap the app so that you can get started with the task at hand as quickly as possible.
-Here is an example with React, Typescript and Storybook - which are the choices we would suggest for this exercise.
+We encourage you to use tooling to bootstrap the app so that you can start the task at hand as quickly as possible.
+Here is an example using React and TypeScript, but feel free to use any tools of your choosing.

 - `npx create-react-app product-configurator --template typescript`
-- `cd product-configurator`
-- `npx -p @storybook/cli sb init`